Leopold-D/bank-microservices-example/garage/garage-api-microservice/README.md

 Full Swagger Documentation can be visible at this URL when deployed : http://localhost:8765/garage/swagger-ui.html#/

+## Security

+As for this demo project, the /api/admin/** endpoints are secured with OAuth2 authentication, you need a valid Token to access the service.
+The OAuth2 workflows have not all been implemented at a state of the art level as it's out of scope for the current task.

+The Auth service supports the following workflows : Authorization Code Grant, Implicit Grant, Resource Owner Password Credentials Grant, Client Credentials Grant.

+Validated call to get a token from the auth service is :

+- Resource Owner Password Credentials Grant

+''curl -s acme:acmesecret@localhost:9999/uaa/oauth/token  \
+ -d grant_type=password \
+ -d client_id=acme \
+ -d scope=management \
+ -d username=user \
+ -d password=password | jq .''

+- Implicit Grant

+''http://localhost:9999/uaa/oauth/authorize? response_type=token& client_id=acme& redirect_uri=http://example.com& scope=management& state=65452''

+## Documentation

+Accessible at http://localhost:8765/garage/api/swagger-ui.html#/ and http://localhost:8765/garage/api/admin/swagger-ui.html#/ (Auth required) once properly deployed.

 ## Example calls

 Please see SOAP UI test to see example calls